open-xchange/appsuite-middleware/documentation/components/provisioning/context-provisioning.md

 * Number of contexts per database host
 * Number of contexts per database schema

-To ensure those count tables do reflect a consistent state, the 'checkcountsconsistency' tool is available and once invoked takes care that entries and counters do hold the right values:
+To ensure those count tables do reflect a consistent state, the `checkcountsconsistency` tool is available and once invoked takes care that entries and counters do hold the right values:

 * Create missing entries
 * Drop non-existent entries